the60ftatomicman/KickleCubicleLevelEditor/README.md

 # Feature Timeline

  - v0.10 - finishing up images
-	 - Add all tiles under single Garden Land palette
+	 - (DONE) Add all tiles under single Garden Land palette
-	 - Add all enemies in mini 16v16 view
+	 - (DONE) Add all enemies in mini 16v16 view
+	 - BUGS
+		- (FIXED) Secondary enemies seem to be not showing now?
+		- (FIXED) putting in lower case HEX causes unknown to appear
+		- (FIXED) Bonkers not appearing
+		- (FIXED) Spawn for Hoople not appearing
  - v0.20 - adding in Help guide / Better level selection
 	 - Visual guide to EACH tile value
 	 - Visual guide to enemy Group codes
-	 - Better map
+	 - Better map selection and navigation
  -  v0.30 - Support for enemy direction
 	 - show which way they are facing
 	 - Try to get full sprite support by this point!
+ -  v0.40 - Iron out level data that is incorrect / Get Enemy Memory Adddresses
+	 - This will undoubtably be the most boring thing I do.
- - v0.40 -> v0.90 ???
+ - v0.50 -> v0.90 ???
  - v 1.0
 	 - Actually host online
 	 - Add in "drag and drop" block placement